The author has an interest in the outdoors and the health benefits of what's found in nature.

 The tulip poplar is also known as the tulip tree or the yellow poplar.
 It is a hardwood tree that's native to most of the eastern United States.
 It is not a true poplar tree but instead is a member of the magnolia tree family.

 The flowers of a tulip poplar tree tend to show in the spring in southern regions of the United States.
-While, in more northern regions, they bloom in June.
-The trees begin to show their first blooms when the tree is within ten to fifteen years of its age.
-The colors of the tree's flowers can be a pale green or yellow.
+While, in more northern regions, they bloom later in spring in June.
+The trees begin to show their first blooms when the tree is within ten to fifteen years of their age.
+The colors of the tree's flowers can be pale green or yellow.
 The coloring may be dependent on the temperature of the region and many other factors.
 There have also been occurrences of the flowers on a tulip poplar tree being white in color.
 This is a rare occurrence though and is not uniform across the tree's blooms.
-The flowers also have an orange colored segment.
-The appearance of the flowers is where the tree gets its name since their petals resemble tulips.
-The amount of nectar produced can be around a tablespoon per flower and it is why the tree is popular with beekeepers.
+The flowers also have an orange-colored segment.
+The appearance of the flowers is where the tree gets its name since its petals resemble tulips.
+The amount of nectar produced can be around a tablespoon per flower, and it is why the tree is popular with beekeepers.
 The nectar is also popular because it also contributes to the rich and strong flavor of poplar honey.

 Use as a Raw Material

 The tulip poplar is also popular as a lower-cost and strong wood for furniture, flooring, and many other uses.
 Another popular use is as siding.
-In the past it was also used as an alternative to siding made from white pine wood.
+In the past, it was also used as an alternative to siding made from white pine wood.
 It is a low-cost alternative in many respects for consumer use and applications.
-The tulip poplar was also used in the building of houses, cabins, and barns, as beams.
+The tulip poplar was also used as beams in houses, cabins, and barns.
 This was due to its strength and resistance to termites.

 Medicinal and Dietary Uses

-The bark of a tulip poplar, when boiled in water, was useful as a medicinal tea for treating typhoid and malaria.
+The bark of a tulip poplar, when boiled in water, was used as a medicinal tea for treating typhoid and malaria.
 It was used as an alternative to quinine.
 The inner bark was useful in treating rheumatism and arthritis.
 This was also a common use of the bark of many trees within the magnolia family.
 The tea from the bark, when boiled down, is also useful as a cough syrup.
-The flowers of the tulip poplar have been used, when prepared, as an ointment for soothing skin and to aid in the healing of burns.
+The flowers of the tulip poplar have been used, when prepared, as an ointment for soothing skin and aiding in healing burns.

 The oldest living tulip poplar tree, at present, is the Queens Giant in New York City.
 It is believed to be between 350 and 400 years old.
 Its age may be up to 450 years old.
 It is also 133.8 feet in height when it was last measured in 2005.